haruosuz/DS4GD/2018/CaseStudy.md

     #ACCESSION <- "NC_002677" # Mycobacterium leprae TN chromosome
     ld <- read.fasta(file = paste0("https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nuccore&id=",ACCESSION,"&rettype=fasta&retmode=text"))
     d <- ld[[1]]

+Download the DNA sequence of your genome of interest.
+Answer the following questions.
+For each question, please record your answer, and what you typed to get this answer.

 Q1.
 What are the last twenty nucleotides of the genome sequence?